mohdshahrim/php-rat/README.md

 # php-rat
-a simple remote access tool (RAT) for PHP
+A simple remote access tool (RAT) for PHP

+For learning purpose only, "main.php" is curated for Windows server.